-The City will provide at least two public hearings during each program year cycle with at least one held before the proposed Consolidated Plan and/or Annual Action Plan is published for comment.
+The City will provide at least two public hearings, as required, during each program year cycle with at least one held before the proposed Consolidated Plan and/or Annual Action Plan is published for comment.
 The hearings will be conveniently timed and located for persons who may be affected by the proposed funding, accessible to persons with disabilities and adequately publicized.
 The hearings will provide the opportunity for comments and views in identifying housing and community development needs, developing proposed activities and reviewing program performance.
-Notification to the public will be published at a minimum ten (10) days in advance of all public meetings and hearings; however, a 30-day public review period will be included in that notice to receive comments from residents of the community on the plan(s).
+Notification to the public will be published at a minimum ten (10) days in advance of all public meetings and hearings; however, a 30-day public review period (Unless during an emergency.
+See page 10) will be included in that notice to receive comments from residents of the community on the plan(s).
 In addition, a press release will be sent out to the local media, the information will be included in the City's electronic newsletter, and the information will be posted on the City's website and the City's library and city hall.
 This meeting will take place usually in April at City Council.

 The second public hearing will be related to the community's unmet needs and priorities.
-This public workshop will usually take place in August or September, and will take place before the Notice of Funding Availability (NOFA) goes out for the upcoming CDBG funding cycle.
+A public workshop will usually take place in August or September, and will take place before the Notice of Funding Availability (NOFA) goes out for the upcoming CDBG funding cycle.
 Notification to the public will include a press release to the local media, the information will be included in the City's electronic newsletter, and the information will be posted on the City's website and the City's library and city hall.
-Following the public workshop, the information gathered will be presented to the City Council for adoption of the set priorities for the upcoming funding cycle.
-This meeting, along with the contents of the meeting, will abide by the state's Brown Act, which calls for the agenda and reports to be posted at least 72 hours before said meeting.
+Following the public workshop, the information gathered will be presented to the City Council in the form of a public hearing for adoption of the set priorities for the upcoming funding cycle.

+The abovementioned meetings, along with the contents of the meeting, will abide by the state's Brown Act, which calls for the agenda and reports to be posted at least 72 hours before said meeting.